After the first, here you have the second part of our CEO’s article about the price importance in a real estate sale: what to do and what to avoid.

-- Having a great power towards the buyers who face themselves with a fair-priced property.
-Giving the fact that many other properties are clearly overpriced, the purchasing of that property seems them a real investment to do.
+- Having great power towards the buyers who face themselves with a fair-priced property.
+Given the fact that many other properties are clearly overpriced, the purchasing of that property seems them a real investment to do.

-- Selling at the higher price possible because the few clients interested in your property keep monitoring the houses in the market and, when seeing a property with a fair price for sale, what do you think their opinions are?
+- Selling at a higher price is possible because the few clients interested in your property keep monitoring the houses in the market and when seeing a property with a fair price for sale, what do you think their opinions are?